Looking to Free Unity Assets? Look no further. Here is a complete list of websites where you can get Free Unity assets.

 You can get asset related to 2D,3D, textures, Sprites, Animation and much more.

 Craftpix offers high-quality premium and free 2d-game assets for your project.
 The assets are divided into categories of icons, sprites, tile sets, Gui, characters, backgrounds, game kits and more.
 All the assets you get from Craftpix can be used for commercial purpose and can be used in multiple projects.

 Craftpix has both free and paid assets.
 They have done a great job at categorizing free assets in a separate page.
 You can access the free asset page from here

 They call themselves “The Public 3D asset Library”.
 PolyHaven works with artists around the world to get you free 3D models and free Unity assets.
 They are commercially supported by Ads and Patreon.

 All the models and textures available on PolyHaven are free to use for both personal and commercial use.
 They are licensed under Creative commons zero.

 Artstation is complete store to buy creative collections.
 You can buy tutorials, game assets, pictures, art brushes, 2D art, books and comics.
 Their collection is huge and diversified.
-They also have good quality game assets like 3D models, textures, environment, 2D characters, cloths and more.
+They also have good quality game assets like 3D models, low poly models, textures, environment, 2D characters, cloths and more.